d11wtq/rdo/README.md

 When sending pull requests, please use topic branches—don't send a pull request from the master branch of your fork, as that may change unintentionally.

+### Write a driver for RDO

+The more drivers that RDO has support for, the better.
+Writing drivers for RDO is quite painless.
+They are just thin wrappers around the C API for the DBMS, which conform to RDO's interface.

+Some of the more boilerplate things you'd normally have to do are covered by C macros in the util/macros.h file you'll find in this repository.
+Copy that file to your own project and include it for one-line type conversions etc.
+Take a look at one of the existing drivers to get an idea how to write a driver.

+Because one person could not possibly maintain drivers for all conceivable DBMS's, it is better that different developers write and maintain different drivers.
+If you have written a driver for RDO, please fork this git repo and edit this README to list it, then send a pull request.
+That way others will find it more easily.

 ## Copyright & Licensing